 If you experience a real emergency at your place of business, every second counts.
 Everything happens fast during a chaotic incident, but what should happen even faster is your emergency response time.
-Executives at corporate organizations often make the mistake of believing all security and emergency response systems work the same.
-However, how you build and optimize that security alarm system makes all the difference.
+Executives often make the mistake of believing all security and emergency response systems work the same.
+However, you need to ask yourself, how well have you optimized your security alarm response?

 What System Type Is Better for You?

 There are two main types of systems to choose from when it comes to securing your business.

 Unmonitored security systems are less expensive and often cost less to implement.
 These systems record evidence, should you ever need it, but individuals need to spot emergencies and call the relevant authorities.

 Monitored security systems involve working with professionals monitoring operators to identify alarms and send the appropriate emergency response team.
 For instance, these professionals send the police in the event of a suspected burglary or send the fire department when something triggers a smoke alarm.

 If you want to reduce the emergency response time, choose monitored systems.
 Note that these systems operate at different tiers, depending on business needs.
 For example, you might prefer that on-site guards monitor the security footage, while external professionals handle smoke alarms.
 In contrast, some companies allow monitoring professionals access to everything.